Our Cargo service offers

 Personal and household goods, vehicles and pets can be carried and the vessel offers air conditioned accommodation for people wishing to travel on board.

 We have the capacity to carry 92 TEU’s of which 17 could be reefer.
 The total number of 40ft reefers that can be accepted is 8 subject to stability restrictions.
-AWSL as managers of the service have 20ft dry container and a number of 20ft reefer containers to provide equipment for the service.
+AWSML as managers of the service have 20ft dry container and a number of 20ft reefer containers to provide equipment for the service.
 We can accept both 20ft FCL and LCL reefers and cool cargo loads.